+The evaluation timeframe doesn't have any direct impact on incident duration though.
 Incidents close only when their condition hasn’t been met for a minute.
 This more effectively deals with measurements oscillating around their thresholds.
 Once this timespan has passed without further violation, incidents are closed with the closing time set to fit actual measurements.

 - Incident Severity: Choose the severity of incidents to show in incident-related dashlets.
 Incident severities are Informational, Warning, or Severe.
 Select the level that requires a response to notifications.